westerndigitalcorporation/zonedstorage.io/docs/tools/index.md

 * [QEMU](qemu.md): Learn how to attach zoned block devices to a QEMU guest.

-* [Linux Tools for ZNS](zns.md): Learn about Linux kernel support and tooling for NVM Express' Zoned Namespace (ZNS) Command Set.
+* [Linux Tools for NVMe ZNS](zns.md): Learn about Linux kernel support and tooling for solid-state disks supporting the NVM Express Zoned Namespace (ZNS) Command Set.